 Location: Basra, Iraq

 Scope of services: Conceptual design, interior design, landscape design

 The two-story house is spread out horizontally in harmony with the Arabic culture of modesty.
 The horizontal metal banisters give the garden a moderate tranquil look, drawing attention to its neatly placed trees and shrubs.

 For the exterior of the modern Arabic house design, it was a challenge to create a design that would blend in with the local architecture and at the same time, have the modern and simple look that the client wanted.
 After three tries, we were finally able to design the ideal home for the client.

 Designing the landscape was in itself a challenge because of the limitations in the variety of plants due to the very hot and dry Iraqi climate.

 The wooden structure attached to the house is a suitable parking space for cars on hot summer days.
 We chose a cube shape for the house to fully comply with the warm climate of the region.
-We also inset the large windows in the main building so that while giving the house a great view of the neat garden, it will also provide a shade and prevent the extreme summer sun and heat from coming inside.
+We also insert the large windows in the main building so that while giving the house a great view of the neat garden, it will also provide a shade and prevent the extreme summer sun and heat from coming inside.

 The upper floor terraces join the southern bedrooms to the outside environment.
-In this way, we followed the principle of privacy in Arab-Islamic architecture limiting direct view into the private bedrooms.
+In this way, we followed the principle of privacy in Arab Islamic architecture limiting direct view into the private bedrooms.